artemdudkin/json-q/README.md

 - you can add filter of any depth at any level like this: **"a.b[x.y=23] c"**
 - combination of filters **"[.x=23][.y=3]"** means "items heaving field x=23 AND field y=3"
 - you can use [attr] [attr=value] [attr~=value] [attr|=value] [attr^=value] [attr$=value] [attr*=value] [attr=value] - just like CSS attribute filters do

+About pseudos:
+- do you remember CSS pseudo-classes?
+All that :focus, :active, :hover etc.?
+Pretty useless for objects, even :empty and :first-child, bit it is a good concept to add user-defined (parameterless) functions.
+- look at :empty and see the section about expansions

 Another thing - I consider array as multiple values of field, so